Abdelrahman-Adel610/Bankist-Site/README.md

   ## Project Structure

 - `index.html`: The main HTML file.
-- `css/style.css`: The CSS file for styling the game.
+- `css/style.css`: The CSS file for styling.
-- `css/mediaQuery.css`: Making the game responsive to all screens.
+- `css/mediaQuery.css`: Making the site responsive to all screens.
-- `js/script.js`: The JavaScript file containing the app logic.
+- `js/script.js`: The JavaScript file containing the site logic.

 ## ⚙️ Features